davebshow/goblin/docs/ogm.rst

 a :py:class:`ValidationError<goblin.exception.ValidationError>` immediately::

     >>> detroit.population = 'a lot of people'
+    Traceback (most recent call last):
+      ...
-  ValidationError: Not a valid integer: a lot of people
+    goblin.exception.ValidationError: Not a valid integer: a lot of people

 Creating Edges